 - Nursing (including Registered Nurses and Nurse Practitioners); AND

-- Registered in good standing and licensed with a regulatory body in Canada as one of the above regulated health professions; AND
+- Registered for autonomous practice in good standing and licensed with a regulatory body in Canada as one of the above regulated health professions; AND

 - A minimum of two years of psychotherapy experience; AND

 - Students must have access to a computer that meets the minimum system requirements, access to the Internet, and an e-mail account